joshhus/blockchain-sw-25/howto/console-deploy-k8-firewall.md

 ### 3. Extract the certificate

-Next, we need to extract the secret to be used in the custom resource definitions in the next step.
+Next, we need to extract the secret to be used in the custom resource definitions in the next steps.
 Run the following command to extract the secret to a base64 encoded string:

 ```
 kubectl get secret webhook-tls-cert -n ibpinfra -o json | jq -r .data.\"cert.pem\"